Danijel-Korent/almostOS/README.md

 apt install nasm build-essential genisoimage qemu-system

 ### Running the OS
-Inside "source_code" directory run:
+Run:

 `make qemu`

-This command will compile everything, create an ISO image containing the kernel and grub and then run QEMU with the image
+This command will compile everything, create an ISO image containing the kernel and Grub, and then run QEMU with this image loaded

 ### Available commands in the OS